Carol Downer: Life and career

 She and Rothman were leaders of a group that founded the Feminist Women's Health Center in Los Angeles in 1971.
 Equipped with vaginal speculums, they traveled the United States to share their information with women around the country.
 Downer and Rothman also promoted group meetings where they taught women how to self-administer cervical exams and provided them with information on a procedure called menstrual extraction.
 Downer and Rothman trained women how to suction out menstrual material on or near the time of the menstrual period; if the woman is pregnant, this constitutes a non-professional abortion.
 When they came back from their trip around the US, Downer and her followers started a women's abortion referral service at their own clinic.
 In 1972, the police conducted a search of Downer's clinic/health center and arrested her and Colleen Wilson for practicing medicine without a proper license.
 Called the Great Yogurt Conspiracy, they were using yogurt inter-vaginally to treat a woman's yeast infection.
 Downer was later acquitted of all charges.

 Within 50 days of the Roe v.
 Wade Supreme Court decision, which ruled that women have a right to end their pregnancy, her group opened the Women's Choice Clinic in Los Angeles and Orange County.
 Over the next two years, other Feminist Women's Health Centers were established, forming part of the Federation of Feminist Women's Health Center in 1975.

 From 1987 to 1991, Downer attended law school and worked for the Federation of FWHCs.
 Since then, she has practiced law, mostly in the area of disability rights.
 In 1981, she was the general editor of A New View of a Woman's Body, published by Simon and Schuster, and she was an editor of a companion book, How to Stay Out of the Gynecologist's Office, published by Women to Women Publication.
-In 1984, she and Francie Hornstein assisted Ginny Casside-Brinn, a Registered Nurse, in writing Woman-Centered Pregnancy and Birth, published by Cleis Press.
+In 1984, she and Francie Hornstein assisted Ginny Cassidy-Brinn, a Registered Nurse, in writing Woman-Centered Pregnancy and Birth, published by Cleis Press.
 But during the Reagan Administration, the anti-abortion movement grew, and the clinics were hit with protests.
 "The low point was 1985, when the clinic burned down, but we didn’t give up," Downer said.
 Many believe the fire was started by protesters.
 So these women began mobile clinics located in vans, which did screenings in a safe and secure location.

 In 1992, she wrote A Woman's Book of Choices with Rebecca Chalker, published by Seven Stories Press.
 She has also served on the board of directors of the National Abortion Federation.
 Downer's book included instructions on how to practice early abortions more safely.
 The procedure requires the assistance of at least two experts.
 The book does not only tell readers to do abortions on their own, but it gives advice about when a woman should go to a medical practitioner to terminate early pregnancy.